PTSD Support Page

 Videos, Commentary & Images

-PTSD Support: We begin with the Video, “Our Time & Our Turn” and the name does say it all because it is our turn to offer our support to veterans & 1st-responders who are in recovery from service-related injuries.
+PTSD Support: We begin with the Video, “Our Time & Our Turn.”
+The name of this short film does say it all because it is our turn to offer our support to veterans & 1st-responders who are in recovery from service-related injuries.

-Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her Blues song, “I Feel a Song Comin’ On,” This composition was arranged & produced by Tracy Collins.
-She also adds her remarks to the script in support of those who have served in harm’s way.
+Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her original Blues track, “I Feel a Song Comin’ On.”
+Ann also adds her remarks to the script in support of those who have served in harm’s way.

-Sharing this ceremony: Feel free to share this page with your people, community groups, churches, scout troops, and others who would be inspired to learn more about the sacrifices made by our veterans.
+Sharing this page: Feel free to share this page with your people, community groups, churches, scout troops, and others who would be inspired to learn more about the sacrifices made by our veterans.

 “Thank you so much!
 Wonderful post!”